marionnewlevant/craft-mn_matchinput/README.md

 **Usage**

 When you create the field, you specify the `Input Mask`.
 This is a [PCRE Pattern](http://php.net/manual/en/pcre.pattern.php).
-If the `Input Mask` is not a valid pattern (probably because you forgot the delimiters), you will get a php error when you try to save an entry with that field.
+You also specify an `Error Message` to display when the field does not match the pattern

 **Examples**

-- `http://` - not a valid pattern (no delimiters), you will get a php error
+- `http://` - not a valid pattern (no delimiters)
 - `/http:\/\//` - valid pattern, will match string with `http://` in it anywhere
 - `#http://#` - valid pattern, will match string with `http://` in it anywhere (sometimes / isn't the best delimiter)
 - `#^http://#` - will match string that begins with `http://`
 - `/^\d{5}(-\d{4})?$/` - will match 5 digits, optionally followed by - and 4 digits (uses ^ and $ to match the entire string)

+**Change Log**

+- 2.0: Always accept blank input.
+Appropriate error message (rather than php error) for invalid regex.
+Custom error message for when field does not match pattern.
+- 1.0: Initial release